 Michigan College of Optometry now offers one professional tuition rate for all students, no matter the state or country of origin, offering an excellent value in high-quality professional education in a program that has among the smallest class sizes and most personal attention to students in the US.
-Tuition for the 2020-2021 academic year averages $36,120 per year.
+Tuition for the 2023-2024 academic year averages $40,420 per year.
+See the detailed 2023-2024 Curriculum & Tuition sheet for more information.

 The Doctor of Optometry degree curriculum is 4 years or 10 semesters in length.
 Most optometry students receive some form of financial aid, typically as government subsidized loans.
 Contact the University's Office of Scholarships and Financial Aid for details at (231) 591-2110.